-Today as a Registered Dietitian Nutritionist with 20 years experience, writer and mother of two, living in Greece for the past 15 years, I have more than just a professional interest in the Mediterranean Diet, its preservation and promotion.
-As a Greek, I have been following this diet my whole life, and have firsthand experience.
+As a Registered Dietitian Nutritionist with 20 years experience, writer and mother of two, living in Greece for the past 15 years, I have more than just a professional interest in the Mediterranean Diet, its preservation and promotion.
+As a Greek, I have been following the Mediterranean Diet my whole life, and have firsthand experience.
 However, having spent half my life in the U.S., I am proof that you can follow this diet from anywhere in the world.
 With that in mind, I felt that it was time to clear up misconceptions and misunderstandings that have been circulating for years.
 Here I provide true, easy to follow information and make the diet relevant today and applicable to the modern way of life without sacrificing its true nature.